 Chicken Katsu – Ynyshir, Powys

-Ingredient led, flavour driven, fat fuelled, meat obsessed is the mantra at Ynyshir, the mid-Wales restaurant with rooms where chef Gareth Ward’s bold-flavoured, Asian-influenced cooking has been recognised with a Michelin star and a ranking of 4th best in the UK in the Good Food Guide.
+Ingredient led, flavour driven, fat fuelled, meat obsessed is the mantra at Ynyshir, the mid-Wales restaurant with rooms where chef Gareth Ward’s bold-flavoured, Asian-influenced cooking has been recognised with two Michelin stars and a ranking of 4th best in the UK in the Good Food Guide.

 Their tasting menu features over 20 dishes, many of which are cooked over charcoal.
 Arguably the standout is a chicken katsu skewer.
 Chicken leg and compressed chicken skin are coated in a sticky roast chicken glaze and crisp panko crumbs and drizzled with curry-twanged katsu ketchup.

 Torgelly farm lamb - Hare and Hounds, Aberthin, Vale of Glamorgan